top of page

 • Attend the Conference | EENC

 EENC hosts an annual conference to gather environmental educators from across the state for networking and professional learning.
 Join us in September for our next conference!
 Attend The Conference Check Out the 2026 Conference Page Emerald Pathways: From Triangle Roots to Carolina Horizons EENC's 2026 conference will be at NC State’s McKimmon Conference & Training Center in Raleigh, NC!
 This year’s conference will be held from Friday, September 11, to Saturday, September 12, 2026.
 Plan ahead for pre-conference workshops, field trips, and more on Thursday, September 10.
 Attention Exhibitors!
 Would you like to showcase your organization or program?
 You can set up a table during the conference to share information about what you do.
 Organizational Members with a Platinum, Titanium, or Diamond level membership get to the table for free!
 Learn more in our sponsor packet .
-Lodging: Raleigh area lodging accommodations for the conference will be shared later this spring.
-Sponsor Packet Conference Shirts Learn more from last year's EENC conference!
-View Now Previous Conference Themes: Every year, EENC selects a theme for the conference that will be the guiding principle for the session strands and programming.
+Lodging: Raleigh area lodging accommodations for the conference are available on the Conference Page.
+Sponsor Packet Conference Shirts Previous Conference Themes: Every year, EENC selects a theme for the conference that will be the guiding principle for the session strands and programming.
 Previous themes include: Hope Through Strength from Mountain to Sea Imagining SustainablE FuturEs Unplug and rEEconnect rEEdefine rEEmerge Previous Conference Session Strands: Within each theme, there are a series of strands or tracks that group sessions together in a common idea, perspective, or objective.
 Previous strands include: Research to Action* Hands-On, Minds-On* The Future of Community Engagement The Future of Capacity Building The Future of Environmental Literacy rEEconnect to Place rEEconnect to Our Why (Work) rEEconnect to Social Change *Consistent from year to year Additional conference information will be published here as it becomes available.
 Check back frequently for the latest details!
-Estimated Release Dates: Request for Session Proposals – April Keynote Speaker Announcement – April Award Nominations – May Sponsorship Opportunities – May Pre-Conference Workshops and Field Trips – May Schedule – July Early Bird Registration – July General Registration – August Previous Conferences 2025 2024 2023 2022 Recognizing Excellence in Environmental Education On Saturday, September 20, 2025, the Environmental Educators of North Carolina held their annual awards ceremony during their conference at Asheville-Buncombe Technical Community College in Asheville, North Carolina. will.freund13 Silent Auction + Scholarships= Mutualism!
+Estimated Release Dates: Request for Session Proposals – April Keynote Speaker Announcement – April Award Nominations – June Sponsorship Opportunities – May Pre-Conference Workshops and Field Trips – June Schedule – July Early Bird Registration – June General Registration – August Previous Conferences 2025 2024 2023 2022 Recognizing Excellence in Environmental Education On Saturday, September 20, 2025, the Environmental Educators of North Carolina held their annual awards ceremony during their conference at Asheville-Buncombe Technical Community College in Asheville, North Carolina. will.freund13 Silent Auction + Scholarships= Mutualism!
 EENC's Annual Conference has always had the goal of bringing together educators for idea sharing, networking, and an overall good time....
 EENC Staff Team Recap & Gallery: 2023 EENC Conference Early this month, EENC friends and members gathered at Rockfish Camp and Retreat Center in Parkton for our 32nd annual conference, guided...
 EENC Staff Team

 • What is Environmental Education? | EENC